kuoxin/TouchTheBeat/README.md

 ###Build

-To build the compressed version of TouchTheBeat, run the folliowing command:
+To build the compressed version of TouchTheBeat, run the following command:
 ```
 node r.js -o build.js
 ```